ece362-purdue/proton-labs/lab0-intro/README.md

 ## Welcome to ECE 36200!

-In ECE362, you will learn fundamentals of microcontrollers, including their operation, and usage.
-In addition to the lecture portion of the course, students are expected to complete a series of lab experiments using a microcontroller and the supporting IDE.
+In ECE 36200, you will learn fundamentals of microcontrollers, including their operation, and usage.
+In addition to the lecture portion of the course, students are expected to complete a series of lab experiments and a course project using a microcontroller and the supporting IDE.

 Computers and measurement equipment are provided in the course laboratory facilities to assist students in completing labs, however, **this course is designed to allow you to perform experiment exercises on their own computers at home or elsewhere, and we require that you make the most of this**.
-The instructions provided in this lab document will guide you in setting up the microcontroller development environment used in ECE362 to provide a consistent user experience between home and the laboratory.
+The instructions provided in this lab document will guide you in setting up the microcontroller development environment used in ECE 362 to provide a consistent user experience between home and the laboratory.

 ## Introduction

-Lab 0 will have you set up your brand new Pico 2 microcontroller that you should have received at the beginning of lab.
+Lab 0 will have you set up your brand new Proton development board that you should have received at the beginning of lab.
 If you have not yet received it, please ask a TA or lab coordinator.

-If at any point you need help, you can add yourself to the lab queue via [QueUp](https://engineering.purdue.edu/~menon18/queup/?room=36200).
+If you are in-person in lab and at any point you need help, you can add yourself to the lab queue via [QueUp](https://engineering.purdue.edu/~menon18/queup/?room=36200).
+TAs in lab monitor this queue and will come to the station number you provide.

 > [!IMPORTANT]
 > In ECE 36200, labs are designed to be started **at home**, when the lab is released online.
 This means that you must set up **both** your lab machine, and your personal computer, to do the labs.